Plumbing's Past: The Surprising Origins of the Word 'Plumber'

 How long has plumbing been around?

-Plumbing has been in use throughout the ages, with the earliest known plumbing systems dating in time to Indus Valley Civilization around 2600 BCE.
+Plumbing has been used since the beginning of time including the earliest plumbing systems dating up to Indus Valley Civilization, which was around 2600 BCE.

-Common plumbing problems are leaky faucets, clogged pipes, running toilets, low pressure in the water supply and sewer line problems.
+Common plumbing problems include leaky faucets, clogged drainage, running toilets, low water pressure, and sewer line problems.

-If you are hiring a plumber choose a plumber that is insured and licensed.
-It is also advisable to request references and check online reviews to confirm that they are reputable.
+When you hire a plumber, look for someone that is insured and licensed.
+You should also ask for references and read online reviews to ensure they are reputable.

-To avoid plumbing issues it is important to stay clear of putting things into the drains that may cause obstructions.
-Regular maintenance, such as flushing drains with vinegar and hot water will also prevent problems from developing.
+To prevent plumbing problems, it’s essential to avoid putting anything into the drains that may cause clogs.
+Regular maintenance, like flushing drains with vinegar and hot water will also prevent problems from forming.